Wednesday, June 22, 2022

 Cast: Dean Martin, Stella Stevens, Daliah Lavi, James Gregory, Victor Buono, Robert Webber, Arthur O’Connell, Roger C. Carmel, Cyd Charisse, Nancy Kovack, Beverly Adams, Richard Devon, David Bond, Frank Gerstle, Robert Phillips, John Willis, Grant Woods, Patrick Waltz, Inga Neilsen (uncredited)

 Retired US secret agent Matt Helm (Dean Martin) is now living the life of a carefree bachelor as a successful girlie photographer.
 Helm reluctantly returns to ICE, his past espionage organization.
-ICE wants Helm to stop Big O, an enemy organization intent on launching a missile to destroy an American underground nuclear test site.
+ICE wants Helm to stop BIG O, an enemy organization intent on launching a missile to destroy an American underground nuclear test site.
 That explosion will contaminate a large swath of the country with radioactive fallout and could start World War III.

 The Flashback Fanatic movie review